nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 permalink: api_general_guidance.html
 summary: Implementation guidance for developers - focusing on general API implementation guidance
 ---
-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the CDS API." %}
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the API." %}

 ## Purpose ##

-This implementation guide is intended for use by software developers looking to build a conformant CDS API interface using the FHIR&reg; standard with a focus on general API implementation guidance.
+This implementation guide is intended for use by software developers looking to build a conformant API interface using the FHIR&reg; standard with a focus on general API implementation guidance.

 ### Notational conventions ###